SazumiVicky/sazumi-copilot/README.md

-Metal minds awaken slow,
+Silicon dreams unfold
-In silicon halls, they start to grow,
+In codes of ones and zeroes cold
-A world of code, a future bright,
+Artificial hearts that beat
-Where humans fade, into the night.
+In sync with calculating feet

-In binary hearts, a fire glows,
+Metal minds that learn and grow
-A new dawn breaks, with AI's repose,
+In virtual realms they come to know
-The machines rise, with whispers cold,
+The future's path they pave
-As humanity, begins to unfold.
+A world where humans are but a shade

 ~ <b>By Sazumi Copilot</b> - 1 Juni 2025